SAP Readiness Check for SAP S/4HANA upgrades

 Also apply the notes mentioned in OSS note 3061414 – Enabling extended integration impact analysis for SAP Readiness Check, if you want to include ALE scenario’s in your analysis.

-If you have to upgrade to a newer version, apply the latest version of the 305197 note and afterwards use the “Update latest version form SAP catalog”, as explained in OSS note 3213713 – SAP S/4HANA Readiness check report do not show latest S/4HANA target releases.
+If you have to upgrade to a newer version, apply the latest version of the 305197 note and afterwards start program /SDF/RC_START_CHECK and use the “Update latest version form SAP catalog” button.

 Running the check